Aleksandr Kokko: Club career

 On 10 July 2017, he decided to join Hong Kong Premier League club Eastern.

 On 21 June 2018, Kokko returned to RoPS, signing until the end of the 2019 season.

+Kokko announcement his retirement from playing career after the 2020 season.

 International career

 Kokko made his debut for the Finland U21 on 20 August 2008 in a match against Sweden.
 In February 2016 he debuted for the Finland national team against Sweden.